23 Eco-Friendly Packaging Examples to Enhance Your Brand

 5. Banana Leaf Packaging

 Utilized by some supermarkets as an alternative to plastic packaging, banana leaf packaging is biodegradable and compostable.
-Once the product is consumed, the packaging can decompose naturally, reducing plastic waste and environmental pollution.
+The packaging can decompose naturally once the product is consumed, reducing plastic waste and environmental pollution.

 6. Peel Saver